Atiq Ahmed: Reactions

 Samajwadi Party MLA Pooja Pal, whose husband and BSP MLA Raju Pal was killed in 2005 by assailants associated with Ahmed, praised Chief Minister Yogi Adityanath for taking action against Ahmed.
 Some citizens also expressed approval of the killing, as did several leaders from the Bharatiya Janata Party.
 Pal's support for Adityanath's crackdown and Ahmed's death led to her expulsion from the Samajwadi Party on the grounds of anti-party activities.

 All India Majlis-e-Ittehad-ul-Muslimeen (AIMIM) leader Asaduddin Owaisi criticized those celebrating the murder of Ahmed, describing such reactions as “vulture-like.”
 Samajwadi Party president Akhilesh Yadav condemned the killing and alleged that it reflected a deterioration of law and order under the Adityanath government.

+In popular media

+In the 2026 film Dhurandhar: The Revenge, Atiq Ahmed is portrayed by actor Salim Siddiqui as Atif Ahmed.
+The film depicts Ahmed as a criminal mastermind involved in the trafficking of weapons, narcotics, and counterfeit currency, plus being in cahoots of Pakistan's Inter-Services Intelligence (ISI), leading to significant losses in his illegal operations by 2016 Indian banknote demonetisation.

+Ahmed's portrayal in the movie led to a major controversy, with many political parties such as Samajwadi Party calling it an intentionally woven narrative with a political purpose.
+Many of these political leaders strongly refuted Atiq Ahmad's portrayal in the movie, calling it completely improper and untrue.